|

 enforcement.

-Despite the Supreme Court's surprising ruling and mention of guidelines, some states consider
+Despite the Supreme Court's surprising ruling and mention of guidelines, some states consider DUI Checkpoints

-Police Checkpoints Unconstitutional.
+Unconstitutional.
 Drivers are not stopped at sobriety checkpoints in Idaho, Iowa, Michigan, Minnesota, Oregon, Rhode Island, Texas, Washington, Wisconsin or Wyoming.

 REMEMBER: